 If hired to teach R&C, demonstrated experience teaching reading and writing in English, and familiarity with UC Berkeley Reading & Composition requirements.

 Salary: Commensurate with college teaching experience, in accordance with the current Unit-18 lecturer salary scale and its provisions.
 (The starting 100% full-time annual gross salary rate is currently $54,738.)

 To apply and view required application materials, please visit: https://aprecruit.berkeley.edu/apply/JPF02157

 Contact information for three references is required at the time of application.

-The Department may later request teaching statements and/or evidence of teaching effectiveness, such as past course syllabi, teaching evaluations, etc., but they are not required at time of application.
+The Program may later request teaching and/or research statements, evidence of teaching effectiveness, such as past course syllabi, teaching evaluations, etc., but they are not required at time of application.

 UC Berkeley has a number of policies and programs in place to support employees as they balance work and family, if applicable.
 We encourage applications from individuals who will contribute to diversity in higher education.
-The Program is interested in candidates who will contribute to diversity and equal opportunity in higher education through their teaching or other related activities.
+The Program is interested in candidates who will contribute to diversity and equal opportunity in higher education through their teaching, research and service.